Passenger rights

 - Resolution of 7 July 2015 on delivering multimodal integrated ticketing in Europe;

 - Resolution of 13 December 2022 on the action plan to boost long-distance and cross-border passenger rail.
-Parliament called on ensuring the uniform protection of passengers’ rights in all different transport modes.
+Parliament called for the uniform protection of passengers’ rights to be ensured in all different transport modes.